skotchpine/st-sk/README.md

 # st-sk

-This is a personal fork of suckless's st terminal.
+This is a personal fork of suckless' st terminal.
 Nothing more than a colorscheme and patches, really.